 Place one of the PVC pipe ends over one of the lag screws sticking up from the end of the 1-by-2 inch strip of wood.
 Bend the pipe over to the other end and place it over the lag screw to form the arch.

-- The length of the wood strips used to stabilize the light assembly may need adjustment based on the height of the arch.
+The length of the wood strips used to stabilize the light assembly may need adjustment based on the height of the arch.
 To avoid damaging the wire, remove the lights from the arch or wood strip when attempting to drill or attach further hardware or wire for anchoring purposes.